OatsProgramming/redhood-gameV2/README.md

 ### About Mobile

-Though responsive in design, game play for mobile is yet to be supported.
+Though responsive in design, game play for mobile is yet to be fully supported.
 It is recommended to play on at least a tablet or pc.

 Once fully supported, it'll be stated here.